-- A 5MBSU Client communicating with the MBSU function for delivery functions.
+- An MBSTF Client communicating with the MBSTF function for delivery functions.
 This function exposes the aforementioned MBS-7 API.

-Figure 4.4.2.2-2 Extended 5MBS architecture independent of 5GMS
+Figure 4.4.2.2-2: Extended 5MBS architecture independent of 5GMS

-Two new API is introduced, namely:
+Two new APIs are introduced, namely:

-- MBS-6′ that predominantly provides an API to control and manage the delivery functions of the MBSU client.
+- MBS-6′ that predominantly provides an API to control and manage the delivery functions of the MBSTF Client.

 - MBS-7′ that provides information logically assigned to MBS-5 delivery (user service information) through MBS-7′.